Holistische Arts

 Are the tests reliable?

-In most cases, no. The Aptima test is the standard in the Netherlands, and GPs usually do not have access to the Belgian PCR test.
+In most cases, no. The Aptima test is the standard in the Netherlands, and GPs generally do not have access to the Belgian PCR test.
 You can have this test performed through HPV Health.

 How often should I repeat the HPV test?